yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/models/tree_models.md

   - Easy to interpret (verbalizable)
   - Easy to implement (can be realized with if-else)
   - Can handle both numerical and categorical data
+    - Numerical How: Brute force, N data points then there is N-1 split points, check each of them one by one.
   - Performs well on large dataset.
     - (?)
 Why?
   - Extremely fast